SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

 }
 ```

-The `CreateSet<T>` method will return an IEnumerable<T> based on the data that matches in the table.
-It will fill the values for each object, doing the appropriate conversions from string to the related property.
+The `CreateSet<T>` method returns an `IEnumerable<T>` based on the matching data in the table.
+It contains the values for each object, making appropriate type conversions from string to the related property.

 ## CompareToInstance<T>

 `CompareToInstance<T>` makes it easy to compare the properties of an object against a table.
-For example, say you have a class like this:
+For example, you have a class like this:

 ```c#
 public class Person